Habenaliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello to change the group of the file hello to the group school chown vincent :staff * to change ownership to vincent and change group to staff chown -h vincent:staff _hello to change the owner and group to acertain file _hello
+chgrp school hello to change the group of the file hello to the group school chown vincent :staff * to change ownership to vincent and change group to staff chown -h vincent:staff _hello to change the owner and group to acertain file _hello chown --from=guillaume betty  hello to change the owner of a file called hello to betty if only it's owned by the user guillaume